davidbolin/excursions/README.md

 library(excursionsdevel)
 ```

-If you want to install the development version on Windows, you first need to install Rtools and update the Windows PATH environment variable.
+If you want to install the package using the install_bitbucket-method on Windows, you first need to install Rtools and add the paths to Rtools and gcc to the Windows PATH environment variable.
 This can be done for the current R session only using the commands
 ```
 #!r
 rtools = "C:\\Rtools\\bin"